 Family settlement conferences

 A judge might let a support person to sit with you in a family settlement conference but you have to ask first.
 Usually, the other person has to agree to it.

-If the support person isn't allowed to be in the room with you, you can ask the judge for a break during the conference to speak to them outside the room.
-The judge might let you take several breaks to talk to your support person.
+If the support person isn't allowed to be with you, you can ask the judge for one or more breaks during the conference to speak to them outside the room.

 Do you need to bring a support person?

 Some people don't want to bring a support person.